Casey Sorrow

-Casey Sorrow is an internationally known American cartoonist, illustrator, and printmaker.
+Casey Sorrow is an American cartoonist, illustrator, and printmaker.
+His work includes artwork for alternative comics like Fetus-X, illustrations for James Joyce books and newspapers like The New York TImes, and creating the animal rights holiday Monkey Day.

 Fetus-X

-Sorrow's early comic collaboration with Eric Millikin, Fetus-X, was run for a short time in Michigan State University's The State News in 2000.
+Sorrow began collaborating with Eric Millikin on the comic Fetus-X in the late 1990s.
+The comic was published in Michigan State University's The State News in 2000.
 After the Catholic League protested the comic and then MSU president M. Peter McPherson declared he wanted it banned, the comic strip was removed for being too controversial.
 During the controversy over the comic, many people protested on both sides of the issue.

 Those who were against the comic protested on religious grounds.
 One said, "As a born-again Christian, I just wanted to notify the writers of “Fetus-X” that the comic strip [is] very offensive. ...
 I pray that one day you will come to know the power of the cross."
 Another warned, "Do you remember what happened when they said, 'not even God can sink the Titanic?'
 There are certain things you just don’t joke about. ... keep your blasphemy to yourself."

 Those in favor of the comic said that "I would not hesitate to liken 'Fetus-X' to the Black Sabbath of comic strips ...
 It is the courage, imagination and talent of both the band and the strip that will set them apart from the other flavors of the week and earn them both places in artistic history."
 And: "It's frustrating to see the ultimate goal of political correctness gain precedence over the basic principle that Casey Sorrow and Eric Millikin have the artistic right to their own opinions."

 The comic was also published in other student newspapers like the University Reporter.

+Monkey Day

+Sorrow is also known as the creator of December 14's unofficial holiday, Monkey Day.
+Monkey Day is an international animal rights holiday created and popularized by Sorrow and Eric Millikin in 2000 as an opportunity to educate the public about monkeys, as a holiday that supports evolution rather than religious themes, and an excuse to throw monkey-themed art shows and costume parties.
+Sorrow and Millikin were art students at Michigan State University at the time.